RxLaboratory/Duik/src-docs/docs/guide/animation/anim-library.md

 ![](../../img/duik/animation/anim-library-edit.png)

 !!! note
-    When updating the thumbnail, Duik will use the current frame of the active composition, which can be any composition and not necessarilly the one containing the original animation.
+    When updating the thumbnail, Duik will use the current frame of the active composition, which can be any composition and not necessarily the one containing the original animation.

 #### ![](../../img/duik/icons/remove.svg){style="width:1em;"} Remove